The definitive guide to

 NetSuite ERP is a cloud business management solution deployed in a multi-tenant environment, with the provider offering four service tiers.

 NetSuite is available for an annual license fee comprising three components: a core platform, optional modules, and the number of users.
-There is also a one-time implementation fee for the initial setup.

 The vendor offers advanced modules for specific and niche industries, the cost of which varies depending on the edition type.